Jason-ZW/cnrancher-induction-training-documents/UI&UE/README.md

 # UI & UE

-The following skills are required if you are a UI & UE developer.
+The following skills are required if you are an UI & UE developer.

 ## ECMAScript 6 - [Documents](http://es6-features.org)